ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

   //We want to deploy 2 spokes, each with 2 subnets, where we will use a mix of first possible CIDR block and last possible typology_object = {
     name_suffix = "lab"
-    customer_name = "contoso"
+    project_name = "contoso"
-    env_name = "prod" //Because the customer name is defined, we must also define an env_name location = "westus" //Forcing the location of ALL resources to be set location address_spaces = ["172.16.0.0/20"] //Custom CIDR block to replace the default within the module of ["10.0.0.0/16"] dns_servers = ["8.8.8.8", "8.8.4.4"] //Forcing DNS to be google for ALL vnets
+    env_name = "prod" //Because the project name is defined, we must also define an env_name location = "westus" //Forcing the location of ALL resources to be set location address_spaces = ["172.16.0.0/20"] //Custom CIDR block to replace the default within the module of ["10.0.0.0/16"] dns_servers = ["8.8.8.8", "8.8.4.4"] //Forcing DNS to be google for ALL vnets